K-State's 150th Anniversary Kick Off

-As part of the nine-month celebration the Brown bag lunch and lecture series features various speakers and historical topics weekly during the spring and fall 2013 semesters.
-The lectures are free and open to the public.
-Bring your lunch and be part of history.
-Missed a lecture?
-Watch the video.
+As part of the nine-month celebration the weekly Brown bag lunch and lecture series featured various speakers and historical topics during the spring and fall 2013 semesters.
+Watch the archived videos.

 Mission